-Job Report- to be submitted by May 22, 2016:
+Job Report- to be submitted by May 9, 2018:

-Before coming to Japan, accepted candidates are required to prepare a Job Report (detailed information is provided in the ANNEX-4 "Job Report".)
-The Job Report should be sent to JICA by May 22, 2016, preferably by e-mail to kicttp@jica.go.jp.
+Before coming to Japan, accepted candidates are required to prepare a Job Report (detailed information is provided in the Annex-2 "Job Report".)
+The Job Report should be written in English and be sent to JICA by May 9, 2018, preferably by e-mail to kicttp@jica.go.jp.

 If the documents are not submitted by the deadline, the acceptance might be canceled.

-6. Conditions for Attendance:
+6. Conditions for Attendance